Maadi, Egypt

 What do expats find most challenging?

 "Expats can face a variety of challenges upon moving to a new country such as language barriers, cultural gaps, isolation, financial and legal complexities, and adjusting to a different climate.
 Expats may also face difficulties in adapting to new customs and finding suitable housing or job opportunities.
-Additionally, expats may find it hard to form a new social network, to maintain interpersonal relationships with family and friends, or to cope with homesickness," commented one expat who made the move to Maadi.
+Additionally, expats may find it hard to form a new social network, to maintain interpersonal relationships with family and friends, or to cope with homesickness," said one expat who made the move to Maadi.

 Is there a lot of crime in Maadi?